1. Our Approach

 7. Response to a Formal Complaint

-- Following investigation, the independent investigating officer will send a Completion of Procedures (COP)letter addressing all points raised in the original complaint to the Lead Quality Manager which will be forwarded onto the complainant.
+- Following an investigation, the independent investigating officer will send a Completion of Procedures (COP)letter addressing all points raised in the original complaint to the Lead Quality Manager which will be forwarded to the complainant.
 Receipt of the complaint investigation report and the COP letter by the Lead Quality Manager will enable the complaint to be closed.
 If the Lead Quality Manager are not in receipt of the aforementioned documents, the complaint will remain open and the investigating officer will continue to receive tracking queries.